Chart Color Schemes

 Fairfield - East's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows Fairfield - East residents have relatively positive health outcomes.
-The prevalence of common health conditions is low among the general population but higher than the national average for older and at-risk cohorts.
+Health data shows Fairfield - East residents have relatively positive health outcomes with low prevalence of common conditions overall but higher among older at-risk groups compared to national averages.
+Approximately 46% (~7,465 people) have private health cover, lower than the national average of 55.3%.

 Frequently Asked Questions - Health